 No matter which route you decide to take, there are plenty of business benefits that will come as a result of allowing your team to work remotely.

 One thing you can count on from your remote team: increased productivity.
-A study in the Harvard Business Review revealed that remote employees completed nearly an extra day’s worth of work every week compared to their in-office colleagues.
+A study in the Harvard Business Review revealed that remote employees completed nearly an extra day’s worth of work compared to their in-office colleagues.

 This increase in productivity could be attributed to a multitude of things depending on the individual employee.
 They may find that by removing themselves from an often-distracting traditional work environment, they have more brain space to focus on deep work and problem solving.
 Other employees use their newfound flexibility to get their most important work done during their most creative hours, whether that be in the morning or the evening.
 Others still seek out inspiring environments from which to work, so that they can give their full attention to their job in their ideal workspace.

 Think about it: your employees are most likely already bringing work home with them after hours, finishing a presentation over the weekend, or catching up on email via airplane Wi-Fi.
 You’ve already entrusted them to work remotely in these cases - just imagine if you gave them the power to do so on a consistent basis.

 Remote meetings take less time and are more effective